digitalcitytales/spring2016/readme.md

 ####Class 3 - 4 February 2016: Introduction to Open Data: Where to start
 Open data lecture
 **Assignment For Next Class:**
 If you haven't already, explore sources of open data for your blocks.
-Identify interesting aspects to your block that you want to explore
+Identify interesting aspects to your block that you want to explore.

 ####Class 4 - 11 February 2016: Overview of Open Data Sources
 Possible Guest Lecture